Kyle Higashioka Player Props: Yankees vs. Cubs

 Cubs Pitching Rankings

-- The Cubs allow the fewest home runs in baseball (83 total, one per game).
+- Cubs pitchers combine to surrender the fewest home runs in baseball (86 total, one per game).

-- Taillon makes the start for the Cubs, his 15th of the season.
-He is 2-6 with a 6.93 ERA and 59 strikeouts in 63 2/3 innings pitched.
+- The Cubs are sending Hendricks (3-3) out for his ninth start of the season.
+He is 3-3 with a 2.83 ERA and 27 strikeouts through 47 2/3 innings pitched.

-- The righty last pitched on Sunday against the Cleveland Guardians, when he went five innings, allowing five earned runs while giving up seven hits.
+- In his last appearance on Tuesday against the Milwaukee Brewers, the righty tossed six innings, giving up one earned run while surrendering four hits.

-- The 31-year-old has amassed an ERA of 6.93, with 8.3 strikeouts per nine innings, in 14 games this season.
-Opponents are hitting .300 against him.
+- In eight games this season, the 33-year-old has an ERA of 2.83, with 5.1 strikeouts per nine innings.
+Opponents are batting .206 against him.

 © 2023 Data Skrive.
 All rights reserved.